BowieSteutel/acc-nlp-firecodes/README.md

 The Proof of Concept consists of several separate Jupyter notebooks, implementing the system architecture in the figure below.
 The notebooks perform the following three tasks:
 1. The processing of regulatory information from natural language into SHACL shapes;
-2. The processing of building information from IFC models into RDF graphs;
+2. The processing of building information from IFC models into RDF graphs; and
 3. The generation of a compliance report based on the compliance of the building information in the RDF graphs with the regulatory information in the SHACL shapes.

 **EXPLAIN HOW THIS IS DONE USING LINKED DATA, ONTOLOGIES, ETC**